ebruchez/ebruchez.github.io/pages/comic-books.md

     - One particularity of this series is that the hero is a woman and women constitute the majority of the important characters of the stories (even though the author, Roger Leloup, is a man).
 This never bothered me the least as a boy and, as an adult, I still love the series.
 - [Achille Talon](https://www.bedetheque.com/serie-33-BD-Achille-Talon.html)
     - This series has been a favorite of mine ever since I encountered it (only the original albums by Greg).
     - It is probably impossible to translate this to English or other languages.
-The humor is quite tied to the French language.
+The humor is often tied to the French language.
 Greg even went to the US for a while to promote his character, but it failed.
 - Alix
     - Jacques Martin created this genre where the story takes place during the Roman antiquity.
     - He started with Alix, and then created a modern version of the character with Lefranc (below).